-- (1) The four wood screws provided should be replaced with appropriate fasteners for stucco, brick, concrete, or other types of sidings. - (2) A termination cap with a built-in vinyl siding standoff is highly recommended on a building with vinyl siding.
+- The four wood screws provided should be replaced with appropriate fasteners for stucco, brick, concrete, or other types of sidings. - (2) A termination cap with a built-in vinyl siding standoff is highly recommended on a building with vinyl siding.
 The pilot hole will be 2 in.
 (51mm) closer to the bottom of the square than the top.
 Using a framing square, draw a 14 in. x 14 in.
 (356mm x 356mm) square around the pilot hole in the siding.
-See Figure 5.7 on the next page.
+Figure 5.8.

 (NOTE: Some termination caps may cause the vent pipe to be off center on flashing).
 Ensure that proper clearances to combustible materials are maintained.
-If you are not using an approved termination cap with a built-in vinyl siding standoff on a building with vinyl siding, a vinyl siding standoff should be installed between the termination cap and the exterior wall (Figure 5.8).
+If you are not using an approved termination cap with a built-in standoff on a building with vinyl siding, a vinyl siding standoff should be installed between the termination cap and the exterior wall (Figure 5.9).
 Follow manufacturer's instructions for attaching the vinyl siding standoff to the horizontal termination cap.
-The vinyl siding standoff prevents excessive heat from possibly melting the vinyl siding material.
-The vent terminal cap shall not be recessed into a wall or siding.
+The vinyl siding standoff prevents excessive heat from possibly melting the vinyl siding material. .
 Remove siding from the area where the standoff will be located.